An hybrid conundrum?

 Certainly from the VIN records I have there was no reasoning behind the selection of which S4 cars were converted.
 For example, the earliest such conversion I am aware of took place on an S4 that first came off the production line in January 1970.
 Strictly speaking, therefore, it can be argued that these cars are not Sprints and for the sake of clarity I have called them S4/Sprints.

 In a letter dated in March 1992, the then Lotus archivist Michael Pomfret said that 79 S4s were converted to Sprint specification in early 1971, the last on 27th March.
-I have details of over 50 of these and therefore make the assumption that 79 is a true reflection of the number converted.
+I now have the details of these 79 cars and therefore make the assumption that Pomfret's letter is a true reflection of the number converted.
 One was the press demonstrator tested by Autocar in June 1971, AVF 444J.
 This car came off the production line as an S4 in December 1970 and Autocar called it the prototype.
 It may well have been so, though it is interesting to note that it is an F type S4 SE for export model, though clearly RHD.
 Another S4 was pulled from the factory new car park, having been manufactured in March 1970, converted to Sprint specification and then registered for the road in August 1971, as confirmed by the factory.
 A still current original owner placed an order for an S4 in late 1970 and took delivery of the kit in late January 1971 in Sprint specification.
 The car had been manufactured in August 1970 and was road registered in March 1971.
 These cars retained the ignition on the dashboard, often had the bonnet bulge and had silver painted wheels.